Donders-Institute/hpc-wiki-v2/docs/project_storage/access_management.rst

 Tool for viewing access permission
 ==================================

-For general end-users, a tool called ``prj_getacl`` is used to show user roles of a given project.
+For general end-users, a tool called ``prj_getacl`` (as "Project Get ACL") is used to show user roles of a given project.
 For example, to list the user roles on project ``3010000.01``, one does

 .. code-block:: bash